I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-no that was a lot I didn't really win I wasn't losing a lot though like I wasn't I had an okay opinion by the end but yeah I was losing of course like I was probably flipping coins and paying big so I was like probably $50.50 roughly but needed you know but was paying I needed to win 11 to ten eleven out of every 10 so it wasn't bad it wasn't like I was getting my ass handed to me or anything but then I realized I really like this and I wanna get good at it and then I just thought about what do I what does that entail what do I have to do to get good at it and so I just went to work and just started taping games to start reading a lot of newspaper articles on the internet
+No, that was a lot.
+I didn't really win — I wasn't losing a lot, though.
+I had an okay opinion by the end.
+But yeah, I was losing, of course; I was probably flipping coins and playing big, so it was probably about 50/50 roughly.
+But I needed to win... you know.
+I needed to win "11 to 10" — "eleven out of every ten" [unclear phrasing in original].
+So it wasn't bad; it wasn't like I was getting my ass handed to me or anything.
+Then I realized I really like this and I *want* to get good at it.
+I thought about what that entails: what do I have to do to get good?
+So I went to work.
+I started taping games and started reading a lot of newspaper articles on the internet.

 Sam Parr

-when you're when you're saying you're learning to get good at it how much of it is a human side where you're like learning human emotions of like the players and leadership and things like that and like the story versus statistics
+When you're—when you're saying you're learning to get good at it, how much of it is the **human side**?
+Are you learning the human emotions of the players, leadership, and things like that—the **story versus the statistics**?

 Haralabos Voulgaris

-yeah back then there was not a lot of good statistics there was just something called the box score which is just not very it's not very illustrative of the game so it was almost that and a little bit of database work in terms of like just getting aggregates from teams in certain situations I also tried to like really also understand the market more I think in other words the opening lines with os I though what I got to be really good when I was in vegas around that time was seeing the sharps that would line up at the stardust casino in the morning they had something called the lottery so the lines would be posted in the morning and then every sharp would be able to get make a full limit bet down in the morning and they'd have to do a lottery to see who could go first and then they'd make a bet and then the book would decide to adjust so I started just like looking to see like okay who are the actual sharps who are the guys who seem like they're moving money for other people what are they betting
+Yeah.
+Back then there were not a lot of good statistics.
+There was just something called the **"box score,"** which is not very illustrative of the game.
+So it was almost that, and a little bit of database work—just getting aggregates from teams in certain situations.
+I also tried to really understand the market more.
+In other words, the opening lines and **odds**.
+What I got really good at when I was in Las Vegas around that time was watching the **sharps** who would line up at the **Stardust Casino** in the morning.
+They had something called the **"lottery."** The lines would be posted in the morning, and each sharp could make a full-limit bet.
+They would hold a lottery to see who could go first; that person would make a bet, and then the book would decide whether to adjust the line.
+So I started watching to see: who are the actual sharps?
+Who are the guys who seem like they're moving money for other people?
+What are they betting?

 Shaan Puri